cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 An app defined mempool is a mempool that lives within the application.
 Currently Tendermint houses all the ordering and block creation logic.
 While this abstractions simplifies applications it prohibits many usecases from being achieved.

 The appside mempool is populated via `Checktx`.
 Tendermint will continue calling `Checktx` for the application to verify the validity of a transaction.
 When the application receives the transaction, it will add it to its own mempool.
 While the app is continuing the app will have the option to modify or order transactions within any preference it would like.
 The ordering of transactions is optional for full nodes.
 When a block is being proposed, Tendermint will send an array of bytes to the application and ask if the bytes are to be included in the block or replaced with transactions the app would like.
-At this time the application can replace, modicy or delete transcations from the array of bytes.
+At this time the application can replace, modify or delete transcations from the array of bytes.

 ##### Pros